-Directorate of Technical Education (DTE) of Maharashtra Government plans to go back to conducting its own Common Entrance Test (CET) for MBA/MMS admissions from 2014.
+Directorate of Technical Education (DTE) of Maharashtra Government goes back to conducting its own Common Entrance Test (CET) for MBA/MMS admissions from 2014.

 MH CET MBA 2014